 An ad library is a searchable resource for copywriting templates across a variety of industries.
 Ad libraries are great to use if you are starting out and need a little inspiration writing ad copy.
-Brainity’s ad library is home to 500+ ad copy examples in English and Spanish and including to seven different themes.
+Brainity’s ad library is home to 500+ ad copy examples in English and Spanish and including seven different themes.

 28. Intro cards

 An intro card helps to retarget your audience with a specific message that appears before the products they have recently viewed.
 Intro cards work very well in a carousel ad and contribute to higher click through rates.
 These are available in the bottom of the funnel.
-Be cautious, intro card images can only be 20% text or Facebook will reject it.
+Be cautious, intro card images can only be 20% text or Facebook will reject them.

 29. Product sets

-A product set is a sub group of items featured in your ads from your catalog.
+A product set is a subgroup of items featured in your ads from your catalog.
 You can also create product sets to show off items from your catalog in dynamic or carousel ads.